Speakers Summit: India knocked out in Maldives

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: India was knocked out at Speakers Summit in Maldives on Sunday as the hosts rejected its objection to raising of Kashmir issue by Pakistan.
+ISLAMABAD: India was knocked out at Speakers Summit in Maldives on Sunday as the hosts rejected its objection over rising of Kashmir issue by Pakistan.

 A major argument broke out between Pakistan and Indian delegates inside the Maldives Parliament after Pakistani delegates raised Kashmir issue at the forum.
 As Indian delegation raised objections, Speaker of Maldivian Parliament Mohamed Nasheed was seen trying to control the situation.